Eterea/blender/docs/tips.md

 For this to actually look transparent in Eevee:

-In Material Properties → Settings → Blend Mode: set to Alpha Blend or Alpha Hashed.
+- In Material Properties → Settings → Blend Mode: set to Alpha Blend or Alpha Hashed.

-Enable Screen Space Refraction and Refraction in material settings if you use those effects.
+- Enable Screen Space Refraction and Refraction in material settings if you use those effects.

-In Render Properties → Screen Space Refraction, enable it too.
+- In Render Properties → Screen Space Refraction, enable it too.

 In Cycles, no special settings — it just works.

-**2. Artistically controllable / practical approach (most common for windows, architectural glass, stylized materials, or Eevee):**
+#### Artistically controllable / practical approach

+Most common for windows, architectural glass, stylized materials, or Eevee:

 You should mix the [Glossy BSDF](https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/glossy.html) shader with a [Transparent BSDF](https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/transparent.html), using a Mix Shader node.

 Control **transparency**:

-Mix Factor = 0.0 → fully glass (opaque to renderer)
+- Mix Factor = 0.0 → fully glass (opaque to renderer)

-Mix Factor = 1.0 → fully transparent
+- Mix Factor = 1.0 → fully transparent

-Intermediate (e.g. 0.2 → 0.4) gives you window-like glass
+- Intermediate (e.g. 0.2 → 0.4) gives you window-like glass

 You can expose that as a single “Transparency” slider in your node group if you wish.